 What are your triggers?

-If your reaction on the other hand is about your response, it may be that you need a bigger mental wall to protect yourself.
+If your reaction, on the other hand, is about your response, it may be that you need a bigger mental wall to protect yourself.
 Picture a child crying when someone makes a mean face at them.
 If they cry every time the face is made, it’s because they don’t know how to control their reaction to the action that’s taking place.
-For you to protect yourself emotionally, it might mean reading articles about self esteem and also about ways to protect yourself mentally from attacks.
-Look for Joyce Meyer’s Battlefield of the Mind.
-It may still befree on YouTube.
-This can help you to better understand how to protect your heart, emotions and what is being filtered into your head.
+For you to protect yourself emotionally, it might mean reading articles about building your self-esteem, understanding narcissistic personalities to avoid, and also ways to protect yourself mentally from attacks to better understand how to protect your heart, emotions and what is being filtered into your head.

 Lastly, in guarding the tongue and the thoughts, it helps to walk away from tense situations which can avoid an argument.
 Sometimes it’s just a matter of keeping the peace and not giving place to the devil if you find yourself in a situation where someone is trying to undermine you.
 It may also be a test so if you feel the Holy Spirit telling you to walk away, just obey and pray for the peace of Jesus over the situation.